wfsi-data/metacatui/docs/design/editor/editor-design.rst

 - The EML.isEditable property will control whether or not the editor is enabled in the EMLView.

-- We’ll model the EML modules as minimally as needed, using complex types as needed, like EMLParty.
+- We’ll model the EML211 modules as minimally as needed, using complex types as needed, like EMLParty.

 - For now, for we will postpone modeling eml-text, eml-entity modules, and won’t support the maintenance tree.

-- Instead of modeling EML with its four submodules (dataset, software, citation, protocol, for now we’re keeping the model simple and only supporting EMLDataset.
+- Instead of modeling EML211 with its four submodules (dataset, software, citation, protocol, for now we’re keeping the model simple and only supporting EMLDataset.

 - We won’t support the references tag in `/eml/dataset`.